Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

 | 10 years or more | 4.5% |

-💡 If a homeless young adult earning ₩50 million or less per year contributes ₩500,000 monthly, they can earn approximately ₩620,000 in additional interest over 2 years (compared to standard housing subscription savings).
+- Compared with the regular housing subscription savings rate (2.8%), this gives you up to 1.7%p higher returns > 💡 If a young adult who does not own a home and earns ₩50 million or less per year contributes ₩500,000 per month, they can earn about ₩620,000 in additional interest over 2 years compared with standard housing subscription savings. ---

 Subscription Points — Strategy to Boost Your Winning Odds